AriFordsham/GHCWiki/data-parallel/work-plan.md

 - **Benchmark status:** Update and complete [DataParallel/BenchmarkStatus](data-parallel/benchmark-status).

 - **N-body:** Get a fully vectorised n-body code to run and scale well on LimitingFactor.

+Category: *Infrastructure* (fiddling with GHC's build system and similar infrastructure):

+- **New build system:** Evaluate whether the preview of the new build system looks like it is what we want

+- **Template Haskell:** Arrange for package DPH to be build in stage2, so that we can use TH to generate library boilerplate & rewrite the library to generate the boilerplate that's currently hardcoded.

 ---